 Oncocytic cells in the thyroid are often called Hürthle cells, and oncocytic change is defined as cellular enlargement characterized by an abundant eosinophilic granular cytoplasm as a result of accumulation of altered mitochondria.
 This is a phenomenon of metaplasia that occurs in inflammatory disorders, such as thyroiditis, or other situations that result in cellular stress.
 The proliferation of oncocytes gives rise to hyperplastic and neoplastic nodules.
 The cytological features for Hürthle cell neoplasms are hypercellularity with a predominance of Hürthle cells (usually >75%), few or no lymphocytes, and scanty or absent colloid.

-Hürthle cells were first described by Askanasy in 1898; however, they were mistakenly named for the German physiologist Karl Hürthle, who actually described the interfollicular C-cell.
+Hürthle cells were first described by Askanasy in 1898, in patients with Graves disease; however, these cells were mistakenly named for the German physiologist Karl Hürthle, who actually described the interfollicular C-cell.
 Hürthle cells are large and polygonal in shape, with indistinct cell borders.
 They have a large pleomorphic hyperchromatic nucleus, a prominent nucleolus, and intensely pink, fine, granular cytoplasm with hematoxylin-eosin staining.

 Hürthle cells are also found in other tissues, such as the salivary gland, parathyroid gland, esophagus, pharynx, larynx, trachea, kidney, pituitary, and liver.
 Controversy exists about the origin of Hürthle cells, which generally are thought to derive from the follicular epithelium.